Gas-free Victoria

 Methane gas is a polluting fuel that damages our climate.
 It is responsible for 17% of all Victoria’s greenhouse gas emissions, and Victoria burns far more than other states.

-Our analysis shows that as we phase out coal power, gas could become responsible for a whopping 45% of the state’s emissions by 2035 and out our climate targets out of reach.
+Our analysis shows that as we phase out coal power, gas could become responsible for a whopping 45% of the state’s emissions by 2035 and push our climate targets out of reach.
 So, if the gas industry gets its way, the ‘little blue flame’ could become Victoria’s big pollution problem.

 See our full report on methane gas pollution in Victoria